Close

 Work and Employment Authorization

 Work permits require prior approval and employer sponsorship, with the Vanuatu Department of Labour and Employment Services issuing permits to foreign nationals with confirmed job offers.
 The fee for a work permit for one year is 200,000 VUV (approximately 1,675 USD).
 The Labour Department targets processing work permit applications for foreign investors within 5 working days.
-Employment visas are granted for persons with acceptable sponsorship from an employer to undertake skilled work in Vanuatu for periods exceeding two months.
-Short-term employment visas accommodate one- to four-month contracts for skilled workers.
-Long-term work visas are valid for one year and can be extended for up to four years.
+Employment visas are granted for persons with acceptable sponsorship from an employer to undertake skilled work in Vanuatu for periods exceeding two months; the visa application charge is 257,500 VUV, and the visa is valid for 12 months with multiple entry.
+Short-term employment visas (51,500 VUV) accommodate one- to four-month contracts for skilled workers, and specialist skills visas (30,900 VUV) cover assignments of up to two weeks.
+Employment visa holders may change status only to an investor visa.

-Development support visas, valid for up to five years, serve individuals working for NGOs in development-related fields approved by the Vanuatu government.
+Development support visas, valid for up to five years, serve individuals working for government agencies, UN bodies, or NGOs in development-related fields approved by the Vanuatu government.
 Religious worker visas, also valid for up to five years, accommodate individuals engaging in religious work or activities.
-The Vanuatu Remote Worker Visa allows freelancers and digital nomads employed by foreign companies to work remotely from Vanuatu.
+As of 2026, Vanuatu offers no dedicated remote worker or digital nomad visa: freelancers and digital nomads employed by foreign companies typically stay on the 120-day tourist entry, with any longer arrangements assessed individually by the Director of Immigration.

 Student and Academic Visas